gumvic/remlok-clj/README.md

 If you have used re-frame, you will get a grasp of this one in no time.

-Understanding of how reagent reactions work is required.
+Understanding of how reagent components and reactions work is required.

 Also, note that remlok is a no-magic framework.
 It keeps things simple and not surprising, but this also means that you shouldn't be afraid to get your hands dirty, since it doesn't do much by default.